kteju1/Intelligent-Password-Generator-/README.md

 - The project also focuses on promoting security awareness among users.
 Insights from the user surveys and machine learning model are leveraged to educate users about the importance of strong passwords and password security best practices.
 - Appropriate suggestions and tips were given to users based on their responses to avoid password vulnerabilities and the risks associated with weak passwords.
 In summary, the project leverage user surveys and machine learning techniques to create a personalized password recommendation tool.
-This tool not only enhances individual account security but also contributes to the broader goal of fortifying online security.
+This tool not only enhances individual account security but also contributes to the broader goal of fortifying online security.
 It promotes security awareness and offers guidance for password creation while laying the foundation for future advancements in the field of password security and authentication